 Hartford earned a bachelor's of science degree in sport and event management from Elon University in 2014.
 During his time at Elon, he assisted with the planning and implementation of a charity golf tournament to benefit Mental Health America of the Triangle in 2012.

-He currently resides in Durham, N.C.
+He currently resides in Durham, North Carolina.

 Kevin Kelly serves as the Director, Community Relations, responsible for connecting USA Baseball to both the local community as well as the increasing community involvement nationwide.
 He is charged to increase the visibility and awareness of USA Baseball across the country.
 Kelly is also responsible for the USA Baseball Host Family program and Extra Innings Networking Event and oversees the organization's coordinator program.